How do lift tests fit in with MMM

 This can be tricky because the vast majority of MMMs make the assumption that marketing performance doesn’t change over time.
 If you have two different lift tests with two inconsistent results from one channel, which is very common because channel performance changes over time, it’s not clear which of those lift tests you should use when you’re calibrating your MMM results.

-What we do at Recast is, since we have a Bayesian time series model, we’re estimating what the incrementality of every marketing channel is – for every day.
+Since we have a Bayesian time series model, what we do at Recast is estimate what the incrementality of every marketing channel is – for each day.
 That lines up really well with the way lift tests work because we can incorporate those results directly into the Bayesian statistical model by putting priors on the performance of that channel, but only at the time when the lift test was run.

 We’re treating the evidence correctly by considering it a snapshot in time and not applying it to how that channel has performed over all of history.